lbell/pretty-google-calendar/readme.txt

 - Fixed: Admin CSS versioning
 - Fixed: Sanitization of Google API key in admin
 - Improved: id_hash generation
+- Improved: Automatic initial_view resolution when only one view is specified (Fixes #51)

 = 2.0.2 =